ddbj/www/_ddbj/feature-table-e.md

                 varieties, i.e., products of artificial selection;
-                varieties other than plant and fungal variatas should be annotated via /<a href="#note">note</a>, e.g. /<a href="#note">note</a>="breed:Cukorova"
+                varieties other than plant and fungal variatas should be annotated via /<a href="#note">note</a>, e.g. /<a href="#note">note</a>="breed:Cukorova" Comment         not to be used for new entries from Jul-2026; may still be encountered on records prior to this date.
 </pre>

 ### 7.4 Appendix IV: Controlled vocabularies  <a name="7-4"></a>